 vs

-Vicente Cortez was a one-man wrecking crew as he rushed for 60 yards and two touchdowns on only seven carries, and also threw for 131 yards and a pair of TDs.
+Vicente Cortez was a one-man wrecking crew as he rushed for 60 yards and two scores on only seven carries, and also threw for 131 yards and a pair of touchdowns.
 Those 60 rushing yards gave him a new career-high.
+Merced's leading receiver Hayden Czirban was Cortez's top target yet again, picking up 110 receiving yards and one TD.

-Wins are hard to come by when you can't run the rock, something Merced proved: they limited Gregori to a paltry 1.6 yards per carry.
+Merced's run defense was locked in: Gregori could only muster 1.6 yards per carry.
 The team can thank Vincent Almanza for the heroic effort on defense: he.
 Merced didn't have any issues in that department, having averaged 8.2.

 Although Gregori took the loss, they still got scores from Noah Wegner and Chris Knight.

-Both squads will have to hit the road in their upcoming games.
-Merced will venture away from home to square off against Downey at 7:00 p.m. on Friday.
-As for Gregori, they will head out to challenge Atwater at 7:00 p.m. on Friday.
+Both teams will have to hit the road in their upcoming games.
+Merced is headed away from home for the first time to face off against Downey at 7:00 p.m. on Friday.
+The two teams might be coming in a bit winded given these two teams combined for 950 yards in their previous games.
+As for Gregori, they will face off against Atwater at 7:00 p.m. on Friday.

 Article generated by infoSentience based on data entered on MaxPreps